 SPAR Business Services, Inc. ("SBS"), SPAR Administrative Services, Inc. ("SAS"), and SPAR InfoTech, Inc. ("Infotech"), have provided services from time to time to time to the Company and are related parties and affiliates of SGRP, but are not under the control or part of the consolidated Company.
 SBS is an affiliate because it is owned by SBS LLC which in turn is beneficially owned by Robert G. Brown.
 SAS is an affiliate because it is owned by William H. Bartels and certain relatives of Robert G. Brown or entities controlled by them (each of whom are considered affiliates of the Company for related party purposes).
 Infotech is an affiliate because it is owned principally by Robert G. Brown.
 Mr. Robert G. Brown and Mr. Bartels (the "Majority Stockholders") (see below), are members of a 13D control group and founders of SGRP, Mr. Robert G. Brown was Chairman and an officer and director of SGRP through May 3, 2018 (when he retired), and became a director again on April 24, 2020, pursuant to the written consents of the Brown Group and Mr. Bartels.
 Mr. Robert G. Brown became Chairman of SGRP's Strategic Committee and a member of SGRP's Technology Committee when such committees were formed on July 17, 2020.
+Mr. Robert G. Brown resigned as Chairman and a member of SGRP's Strategic Committee when such committees were formed on July 17, 2020.
 Mr. Robert G. Brown resigned as Chairman and a member of SGRP's Strategic Committee effective September 1, 2020.
 Mr. Bartels was and continues to be a director of SGRP, but retired as Vice Chairman on July 17, 2020, and as an employee of SGRP as of January 1, 2020 (see Bartels' Retirement and Director Compensation, below).
-Mr. Robert G. Brown and Mr. Bartels also have been and are stockholders, directors and executive efficiers of various other affiliates of SGRP.
-See SBS Bankruptcy, Settlement and March 2020 Claim, Infotech Litigation and Settlement and Affinity Insurance and Related Reimbursement Dispute, below, and Note 8 to the Company's Consolidated Financial Statements - Commitments and Contingencies - Legal Matters, in SGRP's Quarterly Report on Form 10-Q filed with the Securities and Exchange Commission o
+Mr. Robert G. Brown and Mr. Bartels also have been and are stockholders, directors and executive officers of various other affiliates of SGRP.
+See SBS Bankruptcy, Settlement and March 2020 Claim, Infotech Litigation and Settlement and Affinity Insurance and Related Reimbursement Dispute, below, and Note 8 to the Company's Consolidated Financial Statements - Comm